 Community management often attracts deeply empathetic individuals drawn to connection-building and relationship nurturing.
 Yet this same compassionate orientation leaves many vulnerable to a particular strain of professional exhaustion.
 The boundary between dedication and depletion sometimes blurs until crossing becomes inevitable.

 Community management uniquely combines emotional labor, conflict navigation, strategic thinking, and technical execution—often simultaneously.
-Unlike roles with clearer boundaries, community work frequently lacks defined edges, expanding to fill whatever space available.
+Unlike roles with clearer boundaries, community work frequently lacks defined edges, expanding to fill whatever space is available.

 Recognizing the Warning Signs